louiseds/louiseds.github.io/about.md

 ### MUSEOGRAPHY

-* 2016 : Scenography of the exhibition of the fondation Bettencourt-Schueller _Chaire « Innovation & Savoir-faire »_, Paris.
+* 2016 : Scenography of the exhibition of the fondation Bettencourt-Schueller _Chaire «Innovation & Savoir-faire»_, Paris.

 * 2013 : Scenography of the exhibition _Géant_, at the Galerie Beaurepaire, Paris.